 To get approved by a lender, you’ll also likely need a good debt-to-income ratio, a permanent address where your lender can reliably find you, and low existing debt – so don’t apply for one of these loans after maxing out all your credit cards.

 When you use your signature to get a loan, you’re getting a specific type of unsecured personal loan.

 A secured personal loan requires using collateral, such as a house, vehicle, or business assets, and are typically sought out by people with bad credit who need to assure the lender that they’ll be able to recoup their funds one way or another.

 Other types of unsecured loans come in many forms – such as credit cards and lines of credit, peer-to-peer (also stylized as P2P) loans that are increasingly found via online lending sites, and student loans, which of course are specifically for students and can’t be used for other purposes besides paying for education.

-There are also short-term loans that come private loan companies, also known as payday loans.
-These don’t require having good credit or even collateral – just a proven means of repaying your loan, generally meaning employment.
+There are also short-term loans that come from private loan companies, also known as payday loans.
+These may not require having good credit or even collateral – just a proven means of repaying your loan, generally meaning employment.